jjangga0214/haetae/readme.md

    if found -> override
    if not -> create

 If test fails by exiting non-zero(0) code, `utils.exec` throws an error.
-Then, the store is not updated by returned json(`git.record()` in this example).
+Then, the store is not updated by returned json(`git.recordData()` in this example).
 Thus, for the next time, we can expect Haetae to run tests includeing the failed ones(re-run) as store is not changed.

 You can read each packages' detailed docs of how each functions work.